Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Write down as many ideas as you can think of.
 You might want to Google search for ideas.

-Example: Divorce causes children to: feel insecure about the future, not do as well in school, feel insecure in relationships, worry about their parents, become bullies or be bullied, have to get along with a new family of siblings, live a lower standard of income, wonder if they caused the divorce.
+Example: Divorce causes children to feel insecure about the future, underperform in school, feel insecure in relationships, worry about their parents, become bullies or be bullied, have to get along with a new family of siblings, have a lower standard of living, and even wonder if they caused the divorce.

 3. Pick a Thesis Answer

 Look at your brainstorming and decide your main answer.

 Example: How does divorce affect children?
 Divorce causes children to feel insecure.

 Now go back to your brainstorming.
 What are the best reasons for your answer?
 Try to pick at least three.
 Add these to your thesis.

 Example: How does divorce affect children?
 Divorce causes children to feel insecure because they often have a lower standard of living after the divorce, they feel less secure in relationships, and they worry about the future.